deanhu0822/Text-to-CAD/README.md

 ## Text-to-CAD

 ### Overview
-Our alpha version converts natural language into dimensionally accurate CAD models, enabling rapid prototyping for engineers, designers, and makers
+This converts natural language into dimensionally accurate CAD models, enabling rapid prototyping for engineers, designers, and makers.

 ---